For AIPS Fellowships

 Q. When will decisions be made regarding the award?

-A. Decisions will be made approximately one month after the submission deadline.
+A. Decisions will be made approximately one month to six weeks after the submission deadline.

 Q. How will awards be disbursed?

 A. Funds for the research/per diem will be given directly to the awardees.
-Airfare may be either paid for by AIPS or purchased by the fellow to be reimbursed by AIPS.
-AIPS can only pay travel expenses after receipts have been submitted.
+Airfare must be paid directly by AIPS via the AIPS travel agent.

 Q. Are there any stipulations regarding dates such that recipients of an AIPS pre-doctoral fellowship will be required to graduate before or after a certain date?